Department of Communication and Rhetorical Studies

 - 2015 W. Phillips.
 This Is Why We Can’t Have Nice Things: Mapping the Relationship between Online Trolling and Mainstream Culture.
 Cambridge: The MIT Press.

 - 2019 W. Phillips.
 “The Toxins We Carry.”
-Columbia Journalism Review, forthcoming.
+Columbia Journalism Review, December.

 - 2019 W. Phillips.
 “It Wasn’t Just the Trolls: Early Internet Culture, ‘Fun,’ and the Fires of Exclusionary Laughter.”
 Social Media and Society’s 2K special issue.
 April.